 - Bubonic Plague: Also known as the “Black Death”, the Plague is a highly contagious and often deadly disease notorious for killing one-third of the European population during the Middle Ages.
 Plague is usually spread by the bite of an infected rodent flea and can cause fever, headache, and painfully swollen lymph nodes.

 - Salmonellosis: Salmonellosis is a type of food poisoning spread by rodent feces, especially through the consumption of contaminated food.
 Symptoms include diarrhea, fever, and abdominal pain.

 - Rat-Bite Fever: Rat-bite fever (RBF) is a potentially fatal infectious disease spread by infected rodents or the consumption of food contaminated by rodents.
 The CDC says that symptoms usually occur 3-10 days after exposure to an infected source and include fever, vomiting, headaches, rash, and muscle pain.

 Professional rodent control services

-In addition to health risks, rodents can pose a significant property risk as they have a tendency to destroy insulation in attics and can chew through walls, cardboard, wood, and even electrical wiring.
+Bottom line, there are many dangers of rodents in Virginia to keep in mind.
 Homeowners should look at prevention as the first line of defense against these pests and take steps to keep them out of the home.
-If an infestation is suspected, Connor’s Termite and Pest Control can offer the expertise and knowledge to treat the problem.
-We are proud to use IPM methods to prevent rats and mice from bringing any diseases into your home throughout the year.Back to Rodents – Rats & Mice Exterminators
+If an infestation is suspected, Ehrlich Pest Control, formerly Connor’s can offer the expertise and knowledge to treat the problem.
+We are proud to use IPM methods to prevent rats and mice from bringing any diseases into your home throughout the year.Back to Rodent Exterminators – Rats & Mice Exterminators

 Dangers of Rodents in Virginia in Virginia